Jeffrey Skoll

-Jeffrey Stuart Skoll (born January 16, 1965) is a Canadian engineer, billionaire internet entrepreneur and film producer.
+Jeffrey Stuart Skoll (born January 16, 1965) is a Canadian engineer, billionaire internet entrepreneur, and film producer.
 He was the first president of eBay, eventually using the wealth this gave him to become a philanthropist, particularly through the Skoll Foundation, and his media company Participant Media.
 He founded an investment firm, Capricorn Investment Group, soon after and currently serves as its chairman.
 Born in Montreal, Quebec, he graduated from the University of Toronto in 1987 and left Canada to attend Stanford University's business school in 1993.

-Shortly after graduating from business school, he began his career at eBay, where he wrote the business plan that the company followed from its emergence as a start-up to a larger company.
+Shortly after graduating from business school, he began his career at eBay.
 While at the company, he began the eBay Foundation which was allocated pre-IPO stock now worth $32 million.
 Once eBay's second-largest stockholder, behind Omidyar, he subsequently cashed out a portion of his company holdings, netting him about $2 billion.
-With an estimated net worth of $4 billion (as of December 2016), Skoll was ranked by Forbes as the seventh wealthiest Canadian and 134th in the United States.
+With an estimated net worth of $4 billion in 2026, Skoll was ranked by Forbes as the seventh wealthiest Canadian and 134th in the United States.
+As of 2026, his net worth is $5.9 billion.

 Through his former film production company, Participant–of which he was founder, owner, and chairman–he produced numerous critically acclaimed films.
 His first films Syriana (2005), Good Night, and Good Luck (2005), and North Country (2005), along with the documentary Murderball (2005), accounted for 11 Oscar nominations in 2006.
 His subsequent films have included An Inconvenient Truth (2006), Fast Food Nation (2006), The World According to Sesame Street (2006), Waiting for "Superman" (2010), Lincoln (2012), and his latest, Spotlight (2015) won the Academy Award for Best Picture in 2016.